KFC incident with deaf woman leads to sensitivity training

 JACKSON, Miss.
 (AP) — The management company of 270 KFC, Pizza Hut and Taco Bell franchises nationwide has agreed to provide sensitivity training at those outlets following a May incident at a KFC in Mississippi in which a deaf woman felt she was being mocked.

-The Clarion Ledger reports Disability Rights Mississippi, a nonprofit corporation that advocates for people with disabilities, said it reached an agreement on behalf of Bobbie Cole, of Byram, Mississippi, with Canada-based Franchise Management Inc. That company operates the fast-food franchises.
+Disability Rights Mississippi, a nonprofit advocating for people with disabilities, said it reached an agreement on behalf of Bobbie Cole, of Byram, Mississippi, with Canada-based Franchise Management Inc., or FMI, The Clarion Ledger reported .
+FMI operates the fast-food franchises.

-FMI spokesman Tyler Langdon said in an email to the newspaper that sensitivity training will be conducted at its restaurants.
+FMI spokesman Tyler Langdon said in a series of emails to the newspaper that sensitivity training will be conducted at its restaurants.
+But Langdon’s statement said FMI has reviewed the restaurant’s surveillance video of the incident involving Cole and that it appeared there was a misunderstanding about what had happened.
+He didn’t provide further details but noted that the employees at the drive-thru were minors.

 Most Read Business Stories